Sharcoux/SimpleQL/docs/plugins.md

 This callback is called when the whole request will fail and the changes made to the database will be rolled back.
 It will receive the [onEvent parameters](#onevent-parameters) as second parameter.

+The changes to the database are already reverted when this is being called.

 ```javascript
 const onError = (error, {request, query, local, isAdmin}) => Promise.resolve()
 ```